imgonewild/htc-react-hooks/README.md

 - Won't able to go to next page while using global search
   - (Why?)
 Because it would redirect to first page while using global search.
-  - (Solution) Added `isGlobalAction` variable to determine if user change page in global search to solve this problem
+  - (Solution) Added `isGlobalAction` variable to determine if user change page in global search.

 # Requirements